-A synthesis of the multinational enterprise as an economic actor, modeled and interpreted in the light of economic theory.
-The objective of the course is to familiarize the students with the economic issues and economic decisions faced by multinational enterprises and the economic consequences caused by the increase in the growth of multinationals in the firms.
+This course is a synthesis of the multinational enterprise as an economic actor, modeled and interpreted in the light of economic theory.
+The objective of the course is to familiarize the students with the economic issues and decisions faced by multinational enterprises and the economic consequences caused by the increase in the growth of multinationals in the firms.
 Prerequisite: BUS 530 or equivalent.
 3 semester hours